Sleep Has Her House

-Sleep Has Her House is a 2017 experimental film shot, written, produced, directed, and edited by Welsh filmmaker, Scott Barley.
-Like several of his previous short films, Sleep Has Her House was shot on an iPhone.
-It also features still photography and hand drawn images by the artist.
+Sleep Has Her House is a 2017 British experimental film written, directed, produced, scored, and edited by Scott Barley.
+It features no actors or dialogue.

-The film is considered part of the slow cinema movement due to its use of long takes; the longest of which is 11 minutes long, featuring the sun setting until dusk.
-The film features no actors or dialogue.
+The film is considered part of the slow cinema movement due to its use of long takes, the longest of which is an 11-minute shot of the sun setting.
+It was shot on an iPhone 6, continuing Barley's trend of filming with camera phones.
+It also features still photography and hand-drawn images by Barley.

-Synopsis

-“The shadows of screams climb beyond the hills.